 In the UK, units of energy, whether gas or electricity, are priced in kilowatts hours (kWh).

 Electricity meters measure units of electricity consumed in kilowatt hours (a measure of electrical energy).
-This is great because it means that you can simply pop the readings from your meter, or your energy bill / statement, directly into a energy comparison website like TheEnergyShop.com to check your best deals (or into a calculator if you are checking the accuracy of your electricity bills).
+This is great because it means that you can simply pop the readings from your meter, or your energy bill / statement, directly into a energy comparison website like TheEnergyShop.com to check your best deals (or into a electricity cost calculator if you are checking the accuracy of your electricity bills).

 With gas however it is not so simple.
 That is because gas meters measure the volume of gas delivered to your meter (and not the energy content directly).
 This volume then needs to be converted into the equivalent kilowatt hours in order that a kWh price per unit can be applied to the energy used for the purpose of generating the bill (or quote).